linaGirl/request-rate-limiter/README.md

 ### idle

 The idle method returns a promise which is called when the limiter becomes idle.
-It's like a once event listener which means that one the promise is resolved on must call the idle method again to wait on the next bucnh of requests to complete and the limiter to become idle
+It's like a once event listener which means that once the promise is resolved one must call the idle method again to wait on the next bunch of requests to complete and the limiter to become idle

 ```javascript
 import RequestRateLimiter, { RequestsRequestHandler } from 'request-rate-limiter';